 Can HPV be prevented?

 There is a vaccine to prevent some types of HPV infection.
 It's called Gardasil.
-It's available through Planned Parenthood of Delaware, and we recommend women and men age 9-26 be vaccinated.
+It's available through Planned Parenthood of Delaware, and we recommend individuals age 9-26 be vaccinated.
 It is generally available to you at no cost.